Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 • Do not block the main processing; periodically call waitpid with WNOHANG.

-• Poll the child’s termination status and reap it as needed.
+• Poll the child process’s termination status and reap it as needed.

 Example: